Salih Jabr: During World War II

-He once again assumed a government position on 22 February 1940, when he was appointed to Nuri Pasha's cabinet as Minister of Social Affairs.
+Jabr once again assumed a government position on 22 February 1940, when he was appointed to Nuri Pasha's cabinet as Minister of Social Affairs.
 He worked in this office from late February 1940 to 31 March of that same year.
 After that, he then became the governor of Basra and remained so until the following year.
-When Nuri al-Said once again became the head of the government in October 194, Jabr became the first Shi'i Muslim Minister of Interior, and the Minister of Foreign Affairs simultaneously; in the latter position in February 1942 he was replaced on 8 October 1942 by Abdullah al-Damluji.
+When Nuri al-Said once again became the head of the government in October 194, Jabr became the first Shi'i Muslim Minister of Interior, and the Minister of Foreign Affairs simultaneously; in the latter position in February 1942, he was replaced on 8 October 1942 by Abdullah al-Damluji.

 During this period, Jabr supported Nuri al-Said in his policy of eliminating supporters of pan-Arabism from public life, which were seen as associated with the government of Rashid Ali al-Gaylani, which was overthrown with British help.
 The government of Nuri Pasha sent several hundred political opponents to an internment camp and removed pan-Arabists from the Iraqi army and public administration.
 However, the activities of Jabr, who took an active part in these activities, were criticized both by Sunni Muslims, who didn't approve of his position, and Shi'i Muslims, who believed Jabr should get more Shi'i Muslims to take vacant positions in the army and offices.
-Ultimately, he would serve as the Minister of Financing under Nuri Pasha and Hamdi al-Pachachi.
+Ultimately, he would serve as the Minister of Finance under Nuri Pasha and Hamdi al-Pachachi.

 Prime Minister of Iraq

+In March 1947, Regent 'Abd al-Ilah entrusted Jabr with the mission of establishing a new government, and with the support of Nuri Pasha for his candidacy, Jabr established a new government.
+Jabr's government took on the issue of widespread drought in 1946 and 1947, which was severely impacting its wheat and flour production.